4.8. Spectrum Classes

-A LightSpectrum defines wavelength-dependent emittance of light, with all spectral values being \(\geq 0\).
-LightSpectrum objects are needed when creating a RaySource or to render spectral distribution of detectors.
+A LightSpectrum defines wavelength-dependent emittance of light, with all spectral power values being \(\geq 0\).
+LightSpectrum objects are required for creating a RaySource or result from rendering spectral distribution on sources or detectors.

 Units

-For line spectra (modes "Monochromatic" and "Lines") the spectral unit are Watts, while for all other modes the spectral power density is given as unit W/nm.
+For line spectra (modes "Monochromatic" and "Lines") the spectral unit is W, while for all other modes the spectral power density is given as unit W/nm.
 Distribution and shape parameters (val, line_vals, ...) are given in the same units.
-For spectra used in raytracing, the absolute scaling is unimportant, as the values will be rescaled by the parent ray source, which specifies the overall power.
+For spectra defining a ray source, the absolute scaling is of no importance, as the overall power is defined by the power parametrization of the RaySource.

 Constant

-This mode defines a constant spectrum with value val:
+The Constant mode defines a wavelength-independent spectrum with value val:

 spec = ot.LightSpectrum("Constant", val=12.3)